-SSMS Maximum Characters Displayed
+How to Increase Maximum Characters Displayed in SSMS

 By default, the max number of characters displayed in a single column of a query in SSMS when outputting as text is 256 characters.
+This means sometimes if we run a specific procedure or query, the output will be truncated and we won’t get the full output.

-We can amend our query outputs in SSMS to Results to Text, rather than the default grid layout.
-This can be done by clicking the top bar menu button as shown in the screenshot below.
+Changing to Results to Text can be done by clicking the top bar menu button as shown in the screenshot below:

 SSMS Results to Text Option

 If using text output rather than grid, you may encounter issues with truncated query outputs if a column contains more than 256 chars.
+The screenshot below shows an example of this, displaying 256 out of 550 characters in the column contents:

 SSMS Maximum Characters Results to Text

-Increase SSMS Maximum Characters for Results To Text
+Increasing SSMS Maximum Characters for Results To Text

 To increase your SSMS Maximum Characters for Results to Text, follow these steps.